18F/Modular-Contracting-And-Agile-Development/pages/projects/tenant-satisfaction-survey.md

 ## What is the insight?

 Small details of program administration, like the framing or timing of an email, can matter more for program outcomes than might be expected.
-Varying the time of day of workplace email requests can affect email opens and clicks for a response.
+Varying the time of day of workplace email requests can affect email open and click-through rates.

 ## What was the intervention?